JStoresund/notes-V25/krypto/_krypto.md

 - Options are as follows:
   - Alice picks key, physically delivers to Bob
-    - Need to meet phyisically
+    - Need to meet physically
-  - Third party selects key and phyiscally delivers to Bob
+  - Third party selects key and physically delivers to Bob
     - Need to meet physically
   - Alice and Bob have previously shared key which can be used to update key
     - If attacker gains access to key at eny point, they can get access to all subsequent messages